yazver/MsgReceiver/README.md

 # Message receiver
-The simple application written on Go, that allow send messages from client to server through TCP connection.
+The simple application and package written in Go that demonstrates the ability to send messages from clients to the server via a TCP connection.